 You might have to testify as a criminal defendant in the case because a jury likes to see a defendant testify, in my experience in a murder case, because they want to hear what they have to say.

-The key is whether or not that testimony will benefit you, whether you can stand cross-examination if you do testify, and finally, how a jury will view your testimony.
+The key is whether that testimony will benefit you, whether you can withstand cross-examination if you do testify, and, finally, how a jury will view your testimony.

-Are they going to think that you're a solid, credible witness, or are they going to believe you're sneaky and some bad evidence came in against you?
-These are the types of things we have to evaluate in a murder case in Los Angeles when we're considering fighting the case, taking it in front of the jury.
+Will they consider you a solid, credible witness, or will they doubt your credibility and suspect that some unfavorable evidence has been presented against you?
+These are the types of things we have to evaluate in a murder case in Los Angeles when considering whether to fight the case or take it to trial in front of a jury.

-We've got to look at how the jury will react to some of this evidence, how well you'll come off as a witness, and our real chances of winning this case and getting a not-guilty verdict.
+We need to consider how the jury will react to this evidence, how well you'll come across as a witness, and our actual chances of winning the case and securing a not-guilty verdict.